 community among the program participants, and familiarizing participants with concepts related to organizational and community leadership and change.
 Most other sessions will begin on Tuesday mornings and end on Wednesday afternoons, with each session devoted to a particular social issue that is important and relevant to the community (final session will begin on Monday evening).
 The program also includes a 5-day, 4-night trip to Washington, D.C. in July 2020 to examine issues of national and international importance.

 The retreat-seminars will be held at the Villa Graziadio Executive Center on Pepperdine's Malibu

 campus, situated in a tranquil setting at the highest point of the campus with both mountain and

 ocean views.
 This full-service executive conference center provides the perfect setting for study,

 reflection, conversation, and community building.

 All participants will have a private room with queen bed.
-All session meals and two-night accommodations are free of charge, thanks to a generous grant from the Lilly Endowment, Inc.
+All session meals and accommodations travel to Washington D.C. are free of charge, thanks to a generous grant from the Lilly Endowment, Inc.